Let’s discuss the anatomy of the spine to learn more about a herniated disk.

 - Occupation- Physical jobs that require repetitive bending, lifting, and pushing, pulling, and twisting can increase your risk.

 Depending on the severity of the rupture and the pain level several things can be done.
 Your doctor may prescribe non-steriodal anti-inflammatory medication and advise to take it easy for a few days.
 An epidural injection can be done to decrease pain and inflammation.
+Some people even recommend using a water bed as it’s considered an effective way in helping back pain in the long term.

 Physical Therapy is prescribed to help regain strength and flexibility in surrounding structures in order to support the spine and prevent further injury.
 Pt is also instructed in proper bending and lifting mechanics to avoid future injuries.
-Modalities such and ice, heat, and Electrical stimulation may be used as well to decrease pain, soreness, and inflammation.
+Modalities such and ice, heat, and electrical stimulation may be used as well to decrease pain, soreness, and inflammation.

 If you are having back pain or have been diagnosed with a ruptured or herniated disk, please come see us for a free consultation to see how we can assist you in your recovery.
 To request an appointment, click here, or call directly to one of our three locations during regular business hours: